dvalters/self/random.md

 ---
 layout: page
-title: sample
+title: Research
-permalink: /random/
+permalink: /research/
 ---

-## test
+## Reseacrh

-Hi
+I research the ways in which landscape evolution is sensitive to the details of weather and precipitation.
+For more information, see my [university profile](http://personalpages.manchester.ac.uk/staff/declan.valters/default.htm).